Reginabd/Personal_Webpage_SSG_site_generator/README.md

-My personal webpage is built through a static site Python generator (SSG) Run build.py to generate web pages, after making changes to the html files in content or template folders
+My personal webpage is built through a static site Python generator (SSG)<br/>
+Run build.py to generate web pages, after making changes to the html files in content or template folders